yig/GMU-CS425/README.md

 ECS = {}
 ```

 `ECS` only needs to store two things: the next entity ID to return when someone calls create and a table of components.
-Lua, like JavaScript, converts `table.key` into `table["key"]`, so we can write things like:
+Lua, [like JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors), converts the syntax `table.key` into `table["key"]`, so we can write things like:

 ```lua
 ECS._nextEntityID = 1